 If you have never done this before and this is your FIRST time thinking about making a routine, take it very slow.

 By all means yes, have some structure to your day.
 Find out how you can work with your children on this.
 Get your children involved with you.
 Just remember that they don’t need you to fill ALL their time.
 They are kids… they need love and attention but they don’t need you to entertain them 24/7.

-Fun and Free activities to do with your children at home.
+Fun activities to do with children at home.